 The biggest caveat that comes into play is security.
 The logs might contain sensitive data which we don’t want to send to Sentry through the internet.
 The solution for this would be to connect the Azure Kubernetes cluster with the Amazon Kubernetes cluster through a redundant VPN connection.
-With this approach, we have a safe and secure way to route sensitive data between two Kubernetes clusters.
+With this approach, we have a safe way to route sensitive data between two Kubernetes clusters.
 The first use case we found were the Sentry logs but this could expand further into retrieving Vault secrets, using database connections, sharing resources such as Elasticsearch, the list is endless.

 D to the N to the S

 After managing to connect both of the virtual cloud networks together, we are still left with the issue of DNS.
 The life cycle of Kubernetes pods is often the same as one of a mayfly, which is the shortest living animal on earth with an average lifespan of 24 hours, now don’t say you’ve learned nothing by reading this blog.
 This makes routing by IP not possible as they often get renewed.
 Knowing that all of our services operate under a specific hostname, we can configure the DNS solution on the Azure cluster to forward specific requests to the Amazon cluster, let them handle the DNS resolving, and wait for a reply with the correct route.